 Have You Been Injured in a Lexington Truck Accident?

-If you were recently injured in a truck accident or lost a loved one due to a truck driver’s negligence, reach out to the dedicated Lexington truck accident lawyers at the Gladstein Law Firm.
+If you were recently injured in a truck accident or lost a loved one due to a truck driver’s negligence, reach out to the dedicated Lexington truck accident legal team at the Gladstein Law Firm, PLLC.
 We have more than two decades of experience handling all types of complex personal injury lawsuits and know where to look to uncover evidence of a truck driver’s negligence.
 We offer all prospective clients a free consultation, in which we will answer all your questions and explain the process in clear, understandable terms.
 And because we accept cases on a contingency basis, we will never charge you for our services unless we can help you recover from your injuries.
 To learn more and to schedule a free consultation to discuss your case with our dedicated Lexington truck accident attorney Seth Gladstein, give us a call, or you can contact us through our online form.